mrpotatoes/cheatsheets/docs/code-cleanup.md

     - Because this would make more sense since most of this file is `dotenv()` or other configurations
 - [ ] Apply `eleventyExcludeFromCollections`
   - [ ] assets?
+- [ ] Remove full stops from all single line comments

 ## Typings
 - [ ] Ask about how to type the category correctly